 - Place the chocolate and cubed butter into a heat safe bowl and over a pot full of simmering water, creating a double boiler.
 Once the chocolate fully melts, switch off the stove and keep stirring until the butter melts.
 Allow it to cool.

-- Cream together the eggs, sugar, and vanilla.
-Pour in the melted chocolate and continue to whisk together until smooth.
-Sift in flour and gently fold it in using a rubber spatula just until incorporated.
+- In a mixing bowl, crack open the eggs and add in the sugar.
+Cream them together with a whisk or mixer until it's pale.
+Pour in the vanilla and melted chocolate and continue to whisk together until smooth.
+Sift in dry ingredients.
+Gently fold it in using a rubber spatula just until incorporated.
 Fold in the chocolate chunks last.

 - Drop ~3oz of cookie batter in rows of 2, limiting to 6 per half sheet to allow for spreading.
 Using a spoon, create a hole in the middle and spoon in the cherry jam.

 - Bake each tray one at a time for ~13 minutes.
 (Optional) While the cookies are warm, press half of a cherry into the jam.
-Allow the cookies to cool completely for ~15 minutes.
+Allow the cookies to cool in the pan for 15 minutes until it fully sets.

 If you've made it this far, I'll let you in on a secret.
 You can use any jam you want for this recipe, or no jam at all and enjoy a scrumptious brownie cookie!